If you’ve ever wondered how the ACBL bridge administration world is put together, here’s an attempt to satisfy your curiosity.

 If you are interested in being a national representative from Region 10, read the ACBL bylaws and submit a written declaration of intent to the ACBL Director of Elections.

 Advisory Council (Board of Governors)

-The purpose of the Advisory Council (formerly called the Board of Governors, or BoG) is to act as a liaison between the ACBL BoD and the membership, to serve as a forum for the expression of opinions, to facilitate communication among the various organizations, and to comment upon actions of the ACBL BoD.
+The purpose of the Advisory Council (AC, formerly called the Board of Governors, or BoG) is to act as a liaison between the ACBL BoD and the membership, to serve as a forum for the expression of opinions, to facilitate communication among the various organizations, and to comment upon actions of the ACBL BoD.

 Each District elects three members and two alternates to the AC.
 In addition, all past presidents of the ACBL and all past chairs of the BoG are members of the AC, as long as they are not concurrently serving on the ACBL BoD.